Psylenceo/RC_Device/README.md

      - on after channel is out of deadzone
      - animations and transitions
      - brake lights when brake is applied
-     - high beams if configured and what triggers them
+     - high beams if configured and what triggers themx
    - **2 additional fixed output channels**
      - typically these would be used for either turn signal, but can be configured for other lights as well